strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 # TCPDump

-In this lab we will be looking at some basic tcpdump filters every SOC and security analyest should know.
+In this lab we will be looking at some basic tcpdump filters every SOC and security analyst should know.

 Let’s get started by opening a Terminal as Administrator